De Havilland Leopard Moth: Design and construction

 It was a successor to the DH.80 Puss Moth and replaced it on the company's Stag Lane and later Hatfield production lines.
 It was similar in configuration to the earlier aircraft, but instead of a fuselage with tubular steel framework, a lighter all-plywood structure was used which allowed a substantial improvement in range, performance and capacity on the same type of engine.
 The pilot is seated centrally in front of two side-by-side passengers and the wings can be folded for hangarage.

 Operational history

 The prototype first flew on 27 May 1933 and in July won the King's Cup Race at an average speed of 139.5 mph (224.5 km/h), piloted by Geoffrey de Havilland.
-A total of 133 aircraft were built, including 71 for owners in the British Isles, and 10 for Australia.
+A total of 133 aircraft were built, including 71 for owners in the British Isles, and 10 for Australia, including one delivered to Nancy Bird Walton, the first female commercial air operator in Australia.
 Other examples were exported to France, Germany, India, South Africa and Switzerland.
 Production of the Leopard Moth ended in 1936.

 44 Leopard Moths were impressed into military service in Britain and others in Australia during World War II, mostly as communications aircraft.
 Only a few managed to survive six years of hard usage although a small number were still airworthy seventy years after the last was completed.
 Six remained operational in the U.K. in 2009.